mishanhamon/PunBot-3000/README.md

 # About the project

-The aim of this project was to create a chat bot that would be able to generate a pun on a topic, specified by the user.
+The aim of this project was to create a chatbot that would be able to generate a pun on a topic, specified by the user.
 This is why it is based on a closed-domain architecture and can't do much else aside from puns.
-While the initial idea was to develop a generative chatbot, a retrieval-based solution was chosed due to the lack of data on puns.
+While the initial idea was to develop a generative chatbot, a retrieval-based solution was chosen due to the lack of data on puns.

 PunBot 3000 exploits three linguistic elements of puns.
 First, every pun by PunBot 3000 is structured as a question and an answer.
-Second, for a given topic, chat bot attempts to find a relevant idiom and integrate it into the answer.
-Third, the chat bot attempts to replace the topic in the identified idiom with a homophone to create a silly word play.
+Second, for a given topic, the chatbot attempts to find a relevant idiom and integrate it into the answer.
+Third, the chatbot attempts to replace the topic in the identified idiom with a homophone to create a silly wordplay.

-PunBot 3000 is created for purely entertainment purposes but might be used for the research of humour.
+PunBot 3000 is created for purely entertainment purposes but might be useful for the research of humour.
 My beta-tester - my wife - said that while some puns were not making much sense, she found other jokes "quite funny" and was overall satisfied with the experience.

-The chat bot relies on machine learning (ML) and natural language processing (NLP) techniques.
+The chatbot relies on machine learning (ML) and natural language processing (NLP) techniques.
 For every user message, it uses ML entity recognition to identify the word that is most likely to be the topic of the desired pun.
-It also employs ML intent classification to select the response that has the highest similarity with user's message.
+It also employs ML intent classification to select the response that has the highest similarity with the user's message.
 To operate these processes, PunBot 3000 uses the word2vec NLP technique.

 # Example of usage via Telegram

 https://github.com/mishanhamon/PunBot-3000/assets/167139491/b5ee8375-c3d3-41c2-9ea3-b4719bd99349